Contemplations Regarding the Hajj 2015 Tragedy

 How many amongst the Pilgrims bade farewell to their families for a few weeks, yet never returned to them?

-How many amongst them had bought presents, gifts and toys for their children yet were not able to present them?
+How many among them had bought presents, gifts and toys for their children, yet were not able to present them?

 Two days after the tragedy, 12th Dhul-Hijjah 1436H